 January is Glaucoma Awareness Month

 Glaucoma is a leading cause of vision loss and blindness in the United States.
-Many people don’t know that glaucoma has no symptoms in its early stages.
+Glaucoma has no early symptoms — that’s why half of people with glaucoma don’t know they have it.

 The only way to find out if you have glaucoma is to get a comprehensive dilated eye exam.
 There’s no cure for glaucoma, but early treatment can often stop the damage and protect your vision.